stevleibelt/incubator/component/php/message_broker/README.md

 * ack on both sides if a message was processed
 * nothing gets lost when there is a blackout (resilience functionality)
 * transparent (see what is inside a queue)
+* fetch the size of a queue
+* usable with grafana
 * easy to use
 * fast, fucking fast
+* load balanced

 # List of Criteria